michaelchadwick/ybixo-book/src/installation.md

     Note the trailing `.` at the end of that command.

     This will build the compiler and place it in Cargo's `bin` directory, which you should add to your `PATH` environment variable as described in the installation instructions for Rust.
-1. The Oxiby compiler is now available.
+1. The Ybixo compiler is now available.
 Try executing:

     ```
     $ obc --help